Covid 19 Delta outbreak: Covid-infected person at Parnell apartments, new locations revealed - NZ Herald

-Kainga Ora Apartments Parnell, a BP Connect and more supermarkets in south and east Auckland have been added as locations of interest today.
+Kainga Ora Apartments Parnell, a BP Connect and more supermarkets in south and east Auckland were added as locations of interest late yesterday.

 A person infected with Covid-19 was at the Kainga Ora Apartments in Cracroft St last weekend on September 18, from 8am until the following Monday 8pm.